RBRNFRVR/book-inventory-manager/README.md

 ### External API

-Thanks to Open Library API, and it's community for providing a great database.
+Thanks to Open Library API and its community for providing a great database.
 View their docs here: https://openlibrary.org/developers/api